Yoh67/sample-backend/README.md

 As more functionality is included this will be updated to reflect additional usage!

 ## 🚀 Deployment <a name = "deployment"></a>
-This app is deployed on every successful commit via Heroku
+This app will be deployed on every successful commit via Heroku, deployment pipelines are the current focus of the project at this time.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [PostgreSQL](https://www.postgresql.org/) - Database